 GDF15 is elevated during pregnancy in mice

 Previous work has shown that pregnancy in mice results in maternal insulin resistance (35,36).
-We sought to understand if GDF15 levels related to either pregnancy or a model of excess insulin resistance in pregnancy.
+We sought to understand if GDF15 levels related to either pregnancy or a model of chronic stress-related excessive insulin resistance in pregnancy.
 We compared age-matched pregnant and non-pregnant females using an IP ITT on day 16.5 of pregnancy (Figure 2A).
 Consistent with prior work, we found that pregnant dams tended to be less responsive to insulin than non-pregnant females, though this did not reach statistical significance (Figure 2A, p=0.23 via mixed linear models).
-Inconsistent with Musial and colleagues, there were no significant differences in their fasting blood glucose (Figure 2B, p=0.20)(37,38).
-We found that GDF15 is 49% (54 ±18.8 pg/dL) elevated in pregnant animals compared to non-pregnant mice (Figure 2C, p=0.007).
+Consistent with other murine models of pregnancy, fasting blood glucose in pregnant dams tended to be lower than non-pregnant females (Figure 2B, p=0.20)(37,38).
+We found that GDF15 is 49% (54 ±18.8 pg/dL) elevated in pregnant animals compared to non-pregnant mice (Figure 2C, p=0.007, via two-way ANOVA), but does not differ based on collection time (p=0.98).
 As expected, body weights in pregnant females were 1.57± 0.55 grams heavier than non-pregnant females (Supplemental Figure 2A, p=0.0039)(30).

 To enhance insulin resistance in pregnancy, we leveraged prior work from our lab which has demonstrated that administering the glucocorticoid dexamethasone (dex) in the drinking water impairs insulin sensitivity in non-pregnant mice (39,40).
 We treated dams with 1 mg/kg dexamethasone one week before mating and throughout pregnancy.
 We compared dexamethasone-treated dams to age-matched pregnant dams who were provided untreated drinking water.
 We found that dexamethasone dams did not respond to insulin compared to pregnant dams with plain drinking water (Figure 2D, pdex*time=0.02 via linear mixed effect models).
 Dexamethasone-treated dams had 33% lower fasting blood glucose (Figure 2E, pdex=0.007) consistent with our findings in non-pregnant mice.
-GDF15 levels were not further increased by dexamethasone administration in pregnant dams (Figure 2F, p=0.11).
+GDF15 levels were not further increased by dexamethasone administration in pregnant dams (Figure 2F, p=0.11, via two-way ANOVA testing for the effects of time and treatment).
 Body weights in pregnant dams were 2.77±0.58 grams less in those treated with dex compared to untreated dams (Supplementary Figure 2B, p<0.0001)(30).
 Based on these data we conclude that while GDF15 is related to pregnancy, it is not elevated in insulin resistant dexamethasone treated dams.

 Gdf15-/- dams have normal weight gain and modestly reduced food intake during pregnancy and lactation